ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     # Create tonic/ArunaAPI request to create a project scoped API token with MODIFY permission
     request = CreateAPITokenRequest(
         project_id="<project-id>",
-        collection_id="",  # Paramater can also be omitted if empty name="ProjectReadOnly",
+        collection_id="",  # Parameter can also be omitted if empty name="ProjectReadOnly",
-        expires_at=None,  # Paramater can also be omitted if None permission=Permission.Value("PERMISSION_MODIFY")
+        expires_at=None,  # Parameter can also be omitted if None permission=Permission.Value("PERMISSION_MODIFY")
     )